 So I told her.
 We met at university.
 Both in our second year.
 She came from Manchester.
 We were in the same apartment block and eventually we spent most of our time, almost all of our time, together.
 She had her own room, so I spent many nights with her.
 Doing stuff.
 Over the summer and holidays, we talked nearly every day, and I took the train up to Manchester a couple of times during the summer.
-I’d stay a few days at her parents’ house.
+I would stay a few days at her parents’ house.
 We went out to dinner and slept together.
-Her parents were OK with that.
+Her parents were okay with that.
 They liked me.

 Thursday, December 22

 Kaitlin Murphy—I made sure to get that first thing—was not, in fact, a very good skater.
 I was infinitely worse.
-We rented skates and spent the bulk of our time leaning against the side wall holding on to one another.
+We rented skates and spent the bulk of our time leaning against the sidewall, holding on to one another.
 I fell on my arse four or five times, which she found hilarious until she ended up on hers.
 Kind souls helped us up each time.
 We warmed while we “skated,” but chilled quickly when we stopped.

 And she had to be back at work in half-an-hour and, anyway, I had a hotel room that I shared with my parents.
 I peeked and saw her eyes were closed as we kissed.
 She released her hand and my head moved back.